 The following are typical classifications of deferred maintenance issues an agency may identify.
-Remember for a maintenance repair action to qualify for an M-425 decision unit it must be a maintenance action item that has been deferred in previous biennia due to budget limitations.
+Remember for a maintenance repair action to qualify for an M-425 decision unit, it must be a maintenance action item that has been deferred in previous biennia due to budget limitations.
 If the maintenance action item does not meet this criterion, the item must be requested in either a maintenance decision unit, if it is caseload related, or an E-730 series enhancement decision unit.

-The titles below provide a direct link to the SPWD deferred maintenance web page.
+Refer to the SPWD deferred maintenance web page for detailed information.